A new way of booking air travel

-A detailed diagram was created to illustrate the primary user flow (and possible secondary paths) through the desktop booking process - from the moment they enter the website to the end point of the booking process when payment has been confirmed.
+Detailed flow diagrams were created to illustrate the primary user flow (and potential secondary paths) through both the desktop website and mobile app booking processes - from the moment they enter the website to the end point of the booking process when payment has been confirmed.

-"Add Passengers" section of the desktop user flow diagram
+"Add Passengers" section from the mobile user flow diagram